anacidre/AngularWorkshop/Step 3: Create a component using Angular CLI.md

 </div>
 ```

-Add finally change the styles in the order.component.scss:
+And finally add the styles in the total-order.component.scss:
 ```
 .footer {
   background-color: #71dad1;